Why Companies Like Google, IBM, and Apple No Longer Require College Degrees

 How does Paris School of Entrepreneurship (PSE) align with this shift?

-PSE evaluates and graduates students through demonstrated competencies: published outputs, client-validated consulting work, and ventures with documented revenue—so graduates leave with an accredited degree plus portfolio evidence employers can verify.
+PSE aligns assessment with demonstrated competencies: verified public outputs, client-validated work, and documented project outcomes—so graduates leave with an accredited degree plus portfolio evidence employers can verify.

 Is the best strategy “degree only” or “portfolio only”?